manolomaldonado/udacity_capstone_project/readme.md

 source activate ucp
 ```

-** Optional: ** It's is possible to create the required environment by using the provided `ucp.yml` file.
+**Optional:** It's is possible to create the required environment by using the provided `ucp.yml` file.
 To do it so, run the following command instead:

 ```
 conda env create -f ucp.yml
+source activate ucp
 ```

-1. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `ucp` environment.
+3. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `ucp` environment.

 ```
 conda install ipykernel
 python -m ipykernel install --user --name ucp --display-name "ucp"
 ```

 4. Open the notebook.
 ```